-We talk about trading using risk management because this protects us.
-Things like having stop losses in place, profit targets and support and resistance mapped out.
+We talk about trading using risk management because this protects us—things like having stop losses in place, profit targets, and support and resistance mapped out.

 All of this is very important when trading volatile stocks.
 However, stop losses on volatile stocks can be tricky.
 For example, a stock may trigger your stop only to turn around and rip.

-In order to understand low floats better, we need to understand shares outstanding.
+To understand low floats better, we need to understand shares outstanding.
 That’s a little different than float but affects it immensely.

+Shares outstanding refers to all the stocks in a company.
+Even stocks that shareholders control.
+Which aren’t a part of the shares traded daily by day traders.
 As a result, you can see just how many shares the company has.
-However, the float is going to be smaller because those are the available shares.
+However, the float will be smaller because those are the available shares.

 Supply and demand is a big benefit to low floats.
 That’s what brings the volatility.